Nate-Wilkins/data-accessor/README.md

 };
 ```

-2. Make sure your cache is initialized with the accessor query `createCache`.
+2. Then make sure your cache is initialized with the accessor query `createCache`.
    This example uses [`zustand`](https://github.com/pmndrs/zustand).

 ```typescript